qrdate/qrdate/README.md

 ### How does it work?

 The principle is very simple.
-A timestamp is generated on the server and attached to a bit of randomness.
-They are then signed using a private key to produce a verification signature.
-The QR code that you're seeing contains a URL with the timestamp, the bit of randomness, and the signature.
+A timestamp is generated on the server, then signed using a private key to produce a verification signature.
+The QR code that you're seeing contains a URL with the timestamp and the signature.
 The signature can also be verified using a separately published public key.
-Technical explanation follows.

 ### Types of QR Dates